Bob Dylan: 1965–1969: Going electric and motorcycle accident

-Motorcycle accident and reclusion

 On July 29, 1966, Dylan crashed his motorcycle, a Triumph Tiger 100, near his home in Woodstock, New York.
 Dylan said he broke several vertebrae in his neck.
-Mystery still surrounds the circumstances of the accident since no ambulance was called to the scene and Dylan was not hospitalized.
+The circumstances of the accident are unclear since no ambulance was called to the scene and Dylan was not hospitalized.
 Dylan's biographers have written that the crash offered him the chance to escape the pressures around him.Heylin (2000), p.
-268. Dylan concurred in his autobiography Chronicles: "I had been in a motorcycle accident and I'd been hurt, but I recovered.
+268. Dylan concurred: "I had been in a motorcycle accident and I'd been hurt, but I recovered.
 Truth was that I wanted to get out of the rat race."
 He made very few public appearances, and did not tour again for almost eight years.Heylin (1996), p.
 143.

 Once Dylan was well enough to resume creative work, he began to edit D. A. Pennebaker's film of his 1966 tour.
 A rough cut was shown to ABC Television, but they rejected it as incomprehensible to mainstream audiences.
-The film, titled Eat the Document on bootleg copies, has since been screened at a handful of film festivals.
-In 1967, secluded from public gaze, Dylan recorded over 100 songs at his Woodstock home and in the basement of the Hawks' nearby house, "Big Pink".
-These songs were initially offered as demos for other artists to record and were first heard in the shape of hits for Julie Driscoll, the Byrds, and Manfred Mann.
-Columbia released a selection in 1975 as The Basement Tapes double album.
-Other songs recorded by Dylan and his band in 1967 appeared piecemeal on bootleg recordings, but they were not released in their entirety until 2014 as The Basement Tapes Complete.
+The film, titled Eat the Document on bootleg copies, has since been screened at a few film festivals.
+Secluded from public gaze, Dylan recorded over 100 songs during 1967 at his Woodstock home and in the basement of the Hawks' nearby house, "Big Pink".
+These songs were initially offered as demos for other artists to record and were hits for Julie Driscoll, the Byrds, and Manfred Mann.
+The public heard these recordings when Great White Wonder, the first "bootleg recording", appeared in West Coast shops in July 1969, containing Dylan material recorded in Minneapolis in 1961 and seven Basement Tapes songs.
+This record gave birth to a minor industry in the illicit release of recordings by Dylan and other major rock artists.
+Columbia released a Basement selection in 1975 as The Basement Tapes.